Deepika-GH/Project-4-HeartAttack_Analysis_Prediction/README.md

 ## Results and Visualizations

 ## Future Considerations:
 In the future, it would be prudent to grade the predicting models using recall rather than accuracy.
 This would be necessary to reduce the error from false negatives.
+Although, using the F1 scores ultimately proved to be an effective way to choose the best predictive model.

 ## Conclusion: